Night terror: Signs and symptoms

 During polysomnography, individuals with night terrors are known to have very high voltages of electroencephalography (EEG) delta activity, an increase in muscle tone, and a doubled or faster heart rate.
 Brain activities during a typical episode show theta and alpha activity when monitored with an EEG.
 Episodes can include tachycardia.
 Night terrors are also associated with intense involuntary rapid and shallow breathing, profuse sweating, reddening of the skin, and pupil dilation.
 Abrupt but calmer arousal from non-rapid eye movement sleep, short of a full night terror episode, is also common.

 In children with night terrors, there is no increased occurrence of psychiatric diagnoses.
 However, in adults with night terrors, there is a close association with psychopathology and mental disorders.
 There may be an increased occurrence of night terrors—particularly among those with post-traumatic stress disorder (PTSD) and generalized anxiety disorder (GAD) and anti-depressants used to treat these disorders.
 It is also likely that some personality disorders may occur in individuals with night terrors, such as dependent, schizoid, and borderline personality disorders.
 There have been some symptoms of depression and anxiety that have increased in individuals that have frequent night terrors.
 Low blood sugar is associated with both pediatric and adult night terrors.
 A study of adults with thalamic lesions of the brain and brainstem have been occasionally associated with night terrors.
 Night terrors are closely linked to sleepwalking and frontal lobe epilepsy.

 Children

 Night terrors typically occur in children between the ages of three and twelve years, with a peak onset in children aged three and a half years old.

 An estimated 1–6% of children experience night terrors.
-Children of both sexes and all ethnic backgrounds are affected equally.
+Children of both sexes and all ethnic backgrounds are all affected.
 In children younger than three and a half years old, the peak frequency of night terrors is at least one episode per week (up to 3–4 in rare cases).
 Among older children, the peak frequency of night terrors is one or two episodes per month.
 The children will most likely not recollect the episode the next day.
 Pediatric evaluation may be sought to exclude the possibility that seizure disorders or breathing problems cause night terrors.
 Most children will outgrow sleep terrors.